Tropical Storm Hilary moves through California with powerful winds and rain, flooding streets and prompting rescues – KION546

 Tropical Storm Hilary moves through California with powerful winds and rain, flooding streets and prompting rescues

-(CNN) — Tropical Storm Hilary is pushing into Southern California with fierce winds and heavy downpours as residents face downed powerlines, flooded streets and rescues needed.
+(CNN) — Tropical Storm Hilary is pushing into Southern California with fierce winds and record-breaking downpours as residents face downed powerlines, flooded streets and evacuation orders.

 Hilary is forecast to continue to move north through California and dissipate over central Nevada on Monday, bringing “potentially historic” rainfall amounts along the way that could trigger more floods, landslides and debris flows, according to the National Weather Service.